Firearm: United States

-According to the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, if gas pressurization is achieved through mechanical gas compression rather than through chemical propellant combustion, then the device is technically an air gun, not a firearm.
+According to the U.S. ATF, if gas pressurization is achieved through mechanical gas compression rather than through chemical propellant combustion, then the device is technically an air gun, not a firearm.

+Certain types of firearms deemed to be dangerous, unusual, and more prone to use in crime, such as destructive devices, machine guns, short-barreled rifles, short-barreled shotguns, and suppressors, are strictly regulated under the National Firearms Act of 1934 and Title II of the Gun Control Act of 1968.
+These firearms are required to be registered with the ATF and require prior ATF approval and passing an enhanced background check before being transferred, firearms defined as destructive devices and machine guns also require a $200 tax to make and transfer.

 India

-In India, the arms act, 1959, provides a definition of firearms where "firearms" means arms of any description designed or adapted to discharge a projectile or projectiles of any kind by the action of any explosive or other forms of energy, and includes:
+In India, the Arms Act of 1959 at Chapter I § 2(e) provides a definition of firearms where "firearms" means arms of any description designed or adapted to discharge a projectile or projectiles of any kind by the action of any explosive or other forms of energy, and includes:

 European Union

 In the European Union, a European Directive amended by EU directive 2017/853 set minimum standards regarding civilian firearms acquisition and possession that EU member states must implement into their national legal systems.
 In this context, since 2017, firearms are considered as "any portable barrelled weapon that expels, is designed to expel or may be converted to expel a shot, bullet or projectile by the action of a combustible propellant".
 For legal reasons, objects can be considered a firearm if they have the appearance of a firearm or are made in a way that makes it possible to convert them to a firearm.
 Member states may be allowed to exclude from their gun control law items such as antique weapons, or specific purposes items that can only be used for that sole purpose.